tingold/pgdog/docs/docs/configuration/pgdog.toml/plugins.md

 # Plugin settings

 [Plugins](../../features/plugins/index.md) are dynamically loaded at pooler startup.
-These settins control which plugins are loaded.
+These settings control which plugins are loaded.
 In the future, more options will be available to configure plugin behavior.

 Plugins are a TOML list, so for each plugin you want to enable, add a `[[plugins]]` entry to `pgdog.toml`.
 For example: